Doomkradchik/Ultimate-Soft-Body/README.md

 We welcome contributions from the community!
 If you'd like to contribute to the development of Ultimate Soft Body, please refer to our [Contribution Guidelines](#link-to-contribution-guidelines).

-### License:

-This project is licensed under the [MIT License](#link-to-license).
-Feel free to use, modify, and distribute it in accordance with the terms specified in the license.

-Explore the possibilities of Ultimate Soft Body and elevate the soft body simulation experience in your games!